 A significant feature of the period was that music, by and large, had come under the domain of the dancing girls and courtesans.
 Most of them were well-versed in this art and were trained by accomplished musicians of the time.
 Dargah Quli Khan has mentioned several dancers and singers of the royal court who were as authentic and acclaimed as many master musicians of the time with whom they used to compete.
 For instance, in the singing of tarana the skill of Chamni was recognized by her contemporaries as well as the court circle.
 Rahman Bai of the Dhadhi community was versatile in her art and well known for it.
 Through constant practice Kamal Bai mastered the art of singing and dancing to perfection.
-These courtesans were highly respected and most of them commanded respect in high society.60 These courtesans used to live in great style and most of them were well versed in the manners and courtesies to be observed in the mehfils (tehzib-i akhlaq).
+These courtesans were highly respected and most of them commanded respect in high society.60 and courtesies to be observed in the mehfils (tehzib-i akhlaq).
 The professional artistes were numerous and prosperous is asserted by contemporary literature.

-Dargah Quli Khan, Muraqqa-i Dehli, English Trans.
+60 Dargah Quli Khan, Muraqqa-i Dehli, English Trans.
 Chander Shekhar and Shama Mitra Chenoy, Muraqqa'-e-Dehli: The Mughal Capital in Muhammad Shah's Time, Delhi, 1989, pp. 104, 109, 110.
+66 | P a g e